edgedb/edgedb/docs/edgeql/ddl/functions.rst

 ``CREATE FUNCTION`` allows specifying the following subcommands in its
 block:

-:eql:synopsis:`SET session_only := {true | false}`
-    If ``true``, the function is only valid in contexts where there is a well-defined session.
-In particular, this function cannot be used over an HTTP port, within the body of another non-session-only function, as part of a schema-level expression alias definition, or as a default value in definitions.
-This field is ``false`` by default.
-    Examples of session-only functions: :eql:func:`sys::sleep`,
-    :eql:func:`sys::advisory_lock`, :eql:func:`sys::advisory_unlock`,
-    :eql:func:`sys::advisory_unlock_all`.

 :eql:synopsis:`SET volatility := {'VOLATILE' | 'IMMUTABLE' | 'STABLE'}`
     Function volatility determines how aggressively the compiler can optimize its invocations.